DamianS-eng/wiihacks-wiki/links/software.md

 ## Modding/Utility

-  This is software directly related to modding your Wii, or interacting with your Wii system.
+  This is software that either helps you mod your Wii or is not an emu/loader

 {% for link in site.data.links_software.utility %}
   * [{{ link.name }}]({{ link.url }}) - {{ link.description }}
 {% endfor %}

+## Archive - *Work in progress*

+  This section is for software that should not be used or is kept here for archival purposes